IV. FACULTY RIGHTS, PRIVILEGES, AND RESPONSIBILITIES

 Tolerating offensive expression does not mean putting up with slander, defamation, "fighting words," or gratuitous personal insults.
 Neither does it mean abstention from judgment.
 What freedom of expression requires is not passivity in the face of expressions that offend, but a readiness to debate openly differences of opinion in a spirit at once candid and civil.
 The best response to offensive speech is neither silence nor censorship, but more speech, preferably cast in the form of arguments exposing the inadequacies of that which offends.
 Of all the institutions of society, the university is the one most deeply committed to the sublimation of conflict into reasoned argumentation.
 Far from being a scene of indiscriminate toleration where "freedom of expression" degenerates into "anything goes," Rice University, like other universities, is properly a forum for judgment and mutual criticism, in which all opinions are entitled to a respectful hearing, none is exempt from criticism, and only those that earn acceptance on their intellectual merits remain in circulation.

-The foregoing section, "Academic Freedom and Free Expression," was approved unanimously by Faculty Council of Rice University on April 27, 1999.
+The foregoing section, "Academic Freedom and Free Expression," was approved unanimously by Faculty Council of Rice University on April 27, 1999, and is intended to co-exist with all of Rice University's policies, including its policies on equal employment opportunity and nondiscrimination.
 For more details about academic freedom, see:

 William Van Alstyne, "Academic Freedom and the First Amendment in the Supreme Court of the United States: An Unhurried Historical Review," in Freedom and Tenure in the Academy: The 50th Anniversary of the 1940 Statement of Principles, ed.
 W. Van Alstyne (Durham: Duke University School of Law, 1990).